Fu-chaojie/Data-Availability/README.md

 # Real-Vehicle Experimental Data

 This repository provides real-vehicle experimental data on robust guaranteed-cost path tracking control for Steer-by-Wire Vehicles, Section 5 of the manuscript titled "Robust Guaranteed-Cost Path Tracking Control for Steer-by-Wire Vehicles Considering Communication Delay and Actuator Dynamics".
-The data was collected from the dSPACE real-time control and data acquisition platform during single-lane change (SLC) and two-lane change (DLC) experiments.
-The original experimental records are provided as MATLAB `.mat` files.
+The data were collected from the dSPACE real-time control and data-acquisition platform during single-lane-change (SLC) and double-lane-change (DLC) experiments.
 ## Data Format

 Each `.mat` file contains dSPACE-exported time-series data.
 In the original data structure, the key signals are stored in `filename.Y(i).Data` and `filename.X.Data`.